Professional Learning |

 This document also describes in full the professional responsibilities of all those involved at any stage before, during or after the administration of the Ontario Secondary School Literacy Test in schools.

 The following resource and examples are meant to clarify which items can be displayed, and which ones must be removed or covered during the OSSLT.

 This document outlines EQAO’s policies and procedures related to the Ontario Secondary School Literacy Test (OSSLT).

-This guide describes the two EQAO tests Ontario students write in secondary school (available for download in 21 languages).
+This guide describes the two EQAO tests Ontario students write in secondary school.

 Did you know that the creation and administration of an assessment involves a three-year process from start to finish?
 This video explains the key steps that EQAO takes to ensure that its tests are of such high quality.

 This video describes how Ontario’s province-wide assessments are linked to The Ontario Curriculum and how the results are used to help improve learning for all students.

 The OSSLT assesses whether students have acquired the literacy (reading and writing) skills expected by The Ontario Curriculum across all subjects up to the end of Grade 9.
 This document demonstrates the cross-curricular nature of the OSSLT by linking the literacy skills tested by the OSSLT to samples of overall and specific expectations in the Grades 7, 8 and 9 Ontario Curriculum policy documents.